mattmills49/mattmills49.github.io/_posts/2025-05-03-monotonic_spline_jax.md

 model these relationships, but they are unconstrained and could have undesired shape behavior.
 It turns out that there are variations of GAMs that allow for enforcing a constraint on a spline curve;
-Penalized-splines (P-splines) and Shape Constrained Additive Models (SCAM).
+Penalized splines (P-splines) and Shape Constrained P-Splines (SCOP).
 This contraint could be an always increasing or decreasing function, or even a convex or concave shape.
 P-splines use a penalty matrix to enfore the constraint by penalizing differences between neighboring coefficients.
-SCAMs use a different parameterization of a GAM that I wanted to learn more about.
+SCOPs, and sometimes the more general term Shape Constrained Additive Models (SCAM), use a different parameterization of a GAM that I wanted to learn more about.
 This blog post is an attempt to recreate the logic in the [SCAM paper](https://www.researchgate.net/publication/271740857_Shape_constrained_additive_models)